Integrating Windows Server 2003 into Existing Domains

 You can no longer add new pre-Windows 2000 domain controllers to the domain.

-The server that served as the primary domain controller during free 70-291 test questions migration is no longer the domain master; all domain controllers begin acting as peers.
+The server that served as the primary domain controller during migration is no longer the domain master; all domain controllers begin acting as peers.

 The change in domain functional level is one-way only; you cannot change from the Windows 2000 native or Windows Server 2003 functional level to the Windows 2000 mixed or Windows Server 2003 interim functional level.